Lahiru1Niroosh/Homestacks/README.md

 - **Responsive UI**: Built with Tailwind CSS for a clean, mobile-friendly design.
 - **Tooltip & Form Enhancements**: User-friendly forms with placeholders and tooltips for guidance (e.g., tooltip to suggest restocking).

+  💡 Benefits
+-Reduces clutter by helping users keep only necessary items.

+-Minimizes waste by tracking expiry and usage.

+-Simplifies shopping by identifying low-stock or missing items.

 ---

 ## 📁 Project Structure